asbjborg/asbjborg.github.io/_drafts/building-a-bidirectional-obsidian-jekyll-sync-engine.md

 ```

 And voilà!
 Your post is ready for its internet debut.
 Want to keep it as a draft?
 Use `status: draft`.
 Want to keep it private? `status: private` or just leave it out entirely.

-## Future Plans

-We're not done yet!
-Coming soon:
-- Smart conflict resolution (because sometimes you edit in both places)
-- Atomic operations (because nobody likes half-synced posts)
-- Media optimization (because your cat pictures deserve the best quality)

-## Conclusion

-Building this sync engine has been like teaching two very different pets to play nice together.
-Obsidian and Jekyll might speak different languages, but with the right translator, they can work together beautifully.

-Remember: A good sync engine is like a good joke - it's all about the timing!
-(Sorry, couldn't resist one more dad joke)

-## Want to Contribute?

-Found a bug?
-Want to add a feature?
-Think my dad jokes need work?
-The repo is open source and welcomes contributions!
-Just don't try to sync your contributions manually - we've got an engine for that now! 😉

----

-*P.S.
-If you're wondering why I built this instead of using existing solutions, let's just say I have a particular set of skills... and an unhealthy obsession with automation.
-Plus, who doesn't love a good coding challenge?*